VNG-Realisatie/nlx/docs/docs/support/common-errors.md

 You can identify NLX errors by looking at the HTTP status code.
 When the status code is `540`, the error is related to NLX.

-If the error has occured in the Inway, the error message will be prefixed with `nlx-inway:`.
+If the error has occured in the Inway, the error source will be `inway:`.
-When the error occured in the Outway,  the error message will be prefixed with `nlx-outway:`.
+When the error occured in the Outway,  the error source will be `outway:`.

 This enables you to determine if the error is coming from NLX or from the service that is being provided.